tdwg/cd/README.md

 │   ├── data_model              : Data model definitions, schemata and diagrams
 │   └── vocabularies            : Controlled vocabularies, ontologies etc relevant to the standard │
-└── .gitignore                  : Files and directories to be ignored by git
+├── tools                       : Ad hoc tools used to support the development of the standard and data model └── .gitignore                  : Files and directories to be ignored by git
 ```